Nepal Trekking Sale On NowBook Now & Save

 Expand all | Collapse all

-On arrival you will be met and transferred from the airport to the group hotel.
-Following an orientation tour of the city, including a visit to the National Museum and a traditional Mongolian concert, we will meet in the evening for a group dinner and briefing.
+Join the trip in Ulaanbaatar and transfer to the hotel before an orientation tour of the city.
+The day includes visits to the National Museum and a traditional Mongolian concert.
+Ulaanbaatar serves as Mongolia’s capital and cultural centre, providing context for the journey ahead.
+The day concludes with a group dinner and briefing.
 Included in the tour price is a $100 donation for Autism Mongolia.
 We will be joined at dinner by a representative of this organisation.
-Overnight: Best Western Premier Tuushin Hotel or similar
+Accommodation: Best Western Premier Tuushin Hotel or similar

 Meals: D

-Today we will fly from Ulaanbaatar to the far west of Mongolia - a region known for its mountain peaks and some of the Gobi’s most remote stretches, but which is also home to Mongolia’s most ethnically diverse people.
-After landing in Olgiy we will drive eastward for approximately one hour to make camp in the vicinity of Lake Tolboo.
+Fly to Western Mongolia and continue by road towards Lake Tolboo where camp is established.
+The journey introduces remote landscapes and the ethnically diverse communities of the region.
 Time allowing, we aim to visit a Kazakh family in the nearby village to learn from them about the unique history and culture of their people who form a majority in Bayan Olgiy.
-Kazakhs have lived in Western Mongolia since the 1850s, however their Turkic nomad ancestors trace their history on the steppe untold millennia.
-Note the destination today is dependent on the domestic airline schedule which varies from year to year.
+Kazakh families have lived here since the 19th century, maintaining strong cultural traditions.
+The day ends at a tented camp near the lake.
+Accommodation: Tented camp Note the destination today is dependent on the domestic airline schedule which varies from year to year.
 It is possible we will fly to Khovd and if this is the case, some amendments to travel timing will be necessary.
-Tim will brief the team locally if this is to occur, rest assured itinerary will unfold with the key aims in mind regardless of the arrival airport.
-Overnight: Tented camp

 Meals: B,L,D